 Individual accounts are maintained for each Plan participant.
-Each participant account is credited with an allocation of any Plan earnings from the DC Master Trust.
+Each participant account is credited with participant and Company contributions and an allocation of any Plan earnings.
 Each participant account is charged with withdrawals and an allocation of any Plan losses and administrative expenses.
 Allocations are based on participant units.
-Participants are generally entitled to the net of contributions, withdrawals and allocations to the extent of their vesting in the account.
+Participants are entitled to the net of these contributions, withdrawals and allocations to the extent of their vesting in the account.